Table of Contents Dictionary Search English to Întermedjario Table Întermedjario to English Table C J L Services

 coradj = courage (cor- core, heart)

-homenadj = homage (omen man); homenatge (Catalan); homenaje (Spanish); homenagem (Portuguese); hommage (French); omaggio (Italian)
+homenadj = homage (homen man); homenatge (Catalan); homenaje (Spanish); homenagem (Portuguese); hommage (French); omaggio (Italian)

 aprendisadj = apprenticeship (aprendis apprentice, aprender to learn)